eclare108213/CICE/doc/source/developer_guide/dg_other.rst

 ~~~~~~~~~~~~~~~~~

 For tracers that are carried on other tracers, such as melt ponds, averages over different areas of a given cell differ in the denominator.
-For instance, the average melt pond depths over the grid cell area, the ice area, and the ponded area are, respectively,
+For melt ponds not carried on the level-ice area, the average pond depths over the grid cell area, the ice area, and the ponded area are, respectively,

 .. math::
    h_{p\,cell} = \frac{ \int_{cell} h_p \, a_p \, g \, d\mathbf{X} }